Jordan2139/HypeBanDB-API/README.md

 # HypeBanDB-API

 ## How To Install To HypeBanDB (I won't support others, figure it out skid):
-* Download the api.js file
+* Download the `api.js` and `externalLoader.js` files
-* Drop this file into the util folder
+* Drop the `api.js` file into the `util` folder
+* Simply replace your `externalLoader.js` with the one you downloaded (If you don't have one make sure you get the most updated version of the Ban DB from https://hyperz.zone)
 * Start the bot as usual and enjoy the API

 ## API Usage